Macon Downtown Airport

 Macon Downtown Airport is a city-owned public-use airport located three nautical miles (3.5 mi, 5.6 km) southeast of the central business district of Macon, in Bibb County, Georgia, United States.
 It was formerly named Herbert Smart Downtown Airport.
 The airport is included in the FAA's National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.
-It has no scheduled commercial airline service.
+It has no scheduled commercial airline service, though historically it was utilized by Eastern Air Lines and Delta Air Lines before they relocated their point of service for the Macon area to Middle Georgia Regional Airport.